swati-dontamsetti/data-alliance-for-science/README.md

 * Does having access to drinking water affect a country's graduation rates?
 * Does having access to sanitation services affect a country's graduation rates?

-- Each group member took two questions and represented that data with either bar graphs or scatter plot with a linear regression line.
+Each group member took two questions and represented that data with either bar graphs or scatter plot with a linear regression line.
+The Jupyter Notebook (and the individual data folder) shows who took which questions.

+## Results